mvnguyen3/DataWheel_Frontend/README.md

     b.
 Download link: https://nodejs.org/en/download/
   3. Run the project using CLI
     a.
 Route to your project location using command line.
     b.
-Type these command respectively to run the project: npm install, npm start
+Install all npm dependency using this command: npm install (Only run this command once after cloning from github)
+    c.
+Run the project using this command: npm start